bitdepthh/sk1/README.md

 # sk1
-Work-in-progress VST replica of the Casio SK-1 Keyboard from 1985.
+Work-in-progress VST simulation of the Casio SK-1 Keyboard from 1985.

 Current Features:
 - 8 preset sounds sampled directly from the original keyboard